luimoli/ImgAnalyser/README.md

 python main.py
 ```

 ## Note
-This repo is specially for someone.
+This repository is specially for someone.